Some computers are available for advance booking in the iBooking System. Below are the guidelines on the use and reservation of these computers.

 The same user cannot book the same computer workstation again for the same booking session after they check out, they cancel their booking or their booking expires.

 Eligible users are allowed to reserve one computer workstation in advance for only one session within a single day.
-They can also book and use the computer or database workstation for the current session even if they have reserved them for a later session.
+They can also book and use the computer workstation for the current session even if they have reserved them for a later session.

 To continue to use the computer workstation after the current session, users can reserve the current computer or another computer online, if available, within 20 minutes before their current session expires.

 |Revision & Examination Period||Mon-Sun||